-\paragraph{Decompensation.} Precision-recall curves obtained for timestep-level event prediction on respiratory failure and decompensation tasks are given in Figure \ref{fig:additional_PR}.
-As for circulatory failure prediction, decompensation recall gains are concentrated in regions of low false-alarm rates (>50\% precision) which are most clinically relevant.
+The precision-recall curve obtained for timestep-level event prediction on this task is also given in Figure \ref{fig:PR_curve_decomp}.
+As for circulatory failure prediction, recall gains are concentrated in regions of low false-alarm rates (>50\% precision) which are most clinically relevant.

 Likewise, whereas recall near the label boundary $t_e -h$ is slightly negatively affected by temporal label smoothing in Figure \ref{fig:plot_delta_decomp}, true positive rates are significantly improved leading up to the event time $t_e$.
-This mirrors the temporal smoothing pattern which favours higher model confidence away from the label boundary.
+This mirrors the temporal smoothing pattern which favors higher model confidence away from the label boundary.
 As discussed in Section \ref{sec:Ablations}, this is aligned with clinical priorities in terms of model performance, as it ensures imminent events are better predicted.

-\paragraph{Respiratory Failure.} As discussed in Section \ref{sec:trade-offs}, on respiratory failure, there is no clear advantage of using temporal label smoothing (or any baseline) over cross-entropy on timestep level metrics as in Figure \ref{fig:additional_PR}.
-This can be attributed to the more balanced nature of this task.
-Still, we find that performance over time in Figure \ref{fig:plot_delta_resp_2} reflects the design of temporal label smoothing, as true positive rates are negatively affected near the highly smoothed label boundary but improve when approaching event time.